 Through adopting the Software-as-a-Service (SaaS) technologies, as well as Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS), cloud computing has enabled managed IT services to expand beyond the regions and borders that would otherwise constrain the average break/fix IT.
 These capabilities enable managed IT services to scale at a much higher and faster rate than in-house IT operations or break/fix providers.

 MSPs use a wide range of IT expertise to efficiently resolve issues.
 Unlike break/fix providers, MSPs can use cutting-edge processes and software to monitor endpoints proactively, keep systems up to date, and prevent future problems from occurring.
 Managed IT services are also available 24 hours a day, seven days a week, allowing end-users to take the nights and weekends off while MSPs handle the heavy lifting on tasks and processes completed post hours.

 MSP services are usually offered at a flat recurring rate in tiered levels.
 Higher levels provide a higher level of automation and management based on the specified service level arrangement.
 End users only pay for the specific services they access, and their tier can be increased or decreased based on business needs and demand.

-However, managed IT services do not necessarily render the enterprise IT professional obsolete.
+However, Managed Services in IT does not necessarily render the enterprise IT professional obsolete.
 As for the end-users, an IT professional acts as an endpoint liaison, providing feedback, collecting the relationship, and analyzing the MSP’s reports.
 Because the MSP handles most routine work, the IT professional is more efficient and has the flexibility to take on larger, more complex projects that they would not have the time or capacity to take on otherwise.